Towards Efficient and Secure Cloud-Assisted Autonomous Systems: A Review of Architectures, Algorithms, Security, and Deployment Challenges: Open Problems and Research Agenda

+CCS research still lacks common benchmarks and reporting standards.
+Studies use different plants, sampling times, threat models, cloud platforms, and performance metrics, making it difficult to compare approaches.
+A stronger evidence culture would report plant or robot dynamics, sampling period, network-delay traces, packet-loss model, cloud computation-time traces, edge/fog resource constraints, attack model, privacy threat model, encryption and security overhead, control performance, stability or safety metrics, fallback policy, recovery behavior, and deployment cost or resource use.
+Regulatory and privacy requirements such as GDPR and CCPA also shape what data can be moved to the cloud and how control services should be audited \citep{qi2020efficient, froomkin2022safety}.
+Benchmark suites and open testbeds would allow the field to move from isolated demonstrations to cumulative engineering knowledge.

+A useful CCS benchmark should therefore be multi-layered rather than algorithm-only.
+It should specify the physical system, the control task, network and cloud traces, the security and privacy threat models, the fallback policy, and the deployment metric.
+It should evaluate closed-loop behavior under timing uncertainty, cloud outages, cyberattacks, privacy mechanisms, and fallback transitions.
+Table~\ref{tab:benchmark_requirements} proposes a reporting template that can be used for industrial plants, autonomous vehicles, multi-robot fleets, energy systems, or healthcare monitoring systems.
+The template is intentionally demanding because the field cannot assess safety-critical cloud control based solely on nominal tracking error or average computation time.

+Table~\ref{tab:grand_challenges} summarizes the grand challenges that structure the next stage of CCS research.
+These challenges connect real-time cloud control, privacy-preserving feedback, trustworthy AI integration, hybrid architecture design, and evidence standardization into a single deployment-oriented research agenda.
+The table is intended to make future issues actionable by linking each challenge to its motivation, current bottleneck, promising directions, and expected impact.

 The importance of these deployment factors is further contextualized by the landscape of ongoing research.
 As shown in Table~\ref{tab:ccs_comprehensive}, the evolution of CCSs from early theoretical formulations to secure, robust, and real-time implementations reflects a clear trajectory toward maturity.
-Each entry in the table highlights distinct contributions—whether in architectural innovation, domain-specific application, or resilience engineering—that collectively shape a flexible, intelligent, and cyber-aware CCS ecosystem for future industrial and cyber-physical systems.
+Each entry highlights a distinct contribution, whether in architecture, domain-specific application, resilience, or secure computation, and also exposes the remaining gap between promising prototypes and broadly deployable CCS infrastructure.